pi-star-2025/pi_star/Math + Physics/geometry/root_2.md

 This is because the sqrt-2 wraps around all the other square roots, indirectly including them in the end rational number.
 So the sqrt-2 is correlated directly to how far you go down π.
 And itself is the furthest up π (3.14159265).

 All square roots can end if you have an end to π.
-The calculation is then based on all higher prime numbers in the final deck of primes.
+The calculation is then based on all higher prime numbers in the final deck of primes (so 2 includes 3, 5, 7, 11, 13, etc., whereas 7 includes 11, 13, etc.)

-And the square root of 2 would be the highest calculation up, representing a final "rational" area for the circle.
+The square root of 2 is the root vision.
+By inclduing the end calculations of all other square roots, it creates a final "rational" area for the circle, and a final prime number.

-Hence, the sqrt-2 most represents the largest prime number in our universe.
+...

+The max(prime) is indicated by the angle derived by max(y) of y = cosine(x) * sine(x).

+Where max(y) = .5, and x = 45 degrees

+This is because cosine(x) * sine(x) is directly proportional to (how much you “see” / how far you fall in with “vision”).

+Or, (Opposite * Adjacent) / Hypotenuse^2